TensorTrove/.github/profile/README.md

-# 🎪 Welcome to TensonTrove: The Greatest Show in Machine Learning! 🎭
+# 🎪 Welcome to TensorTrove: The Greatest Show in Machine Learning! 🎭

 ## 🎭 Who Are We?

-We're the mad scientists, the data whisperers, the neural network tamers of TensonTrove!
+We're the mad scientists, the data whisperers, the neural network tamers of TensorTrove!
 We're not just another tech company - we're a full-blown ML circus, and we've got the juggling algorithms to prove it!

 ## 🚀 Our Mission